 Bring a knitted or crocheted item for the style show.
 Need not be a wearable item.
 Complete the style show registration form and include it with your registration.

 If you decide to bring something after mailing your registration, send an email to: email@example.com by September 1.

-Bring a pair of knitted or crocheted mittens to enter in the "Show Favorite" competition.
-The mittens must be made by the person entering the competition.
+Bring any knitted or crocheted item to enter in the "Show Favorite" competition.
+The item must be made by the person entering the competition.
 Limit one entry per person.
-Mittens will be numbered and each Extravaganza attendee will receive one ballot to cast for their favorite.
+Your item will be numbered and each Extravaganza attendee will receive one ballot to cast for their favorite.

 Website designed by ICCPA, Frederic, WI.

 Copyright 2018.
 Knitting & Crochet Extravaganza.
 All rights reserved